mellophone/benkey.dev/MapCanvas.md

 ### Camera Manager

 This class manages the "camera" that observes the world.
 This is done by returning the "zoom" style attribute of the Map Canvas's \<canvas> tag and two offset values for the x-direction and y-direction.

+The camera should primarily scale to the height of the canvas while making sure the map entirely fills the frame.